0xSero/partisia-docs/docs/byoc.md

 2. Make a Partisia Account with the wallet (or use the one you have already).
 You can use the Partisia Wallet to make additional accounts.
 3. Install Metamask [app](https://metamask.io/) or [extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn).
 4. Make an Ethereum account, you can use Metamask to do it.
-5. Change the network in Metamask to Ropsten Test Network in upper right corner, you will first have to enable the test networks in settings.
+5. Set the network in Metamask to Ethereum Mainnet in upper right corner.
-6. You can get Ropstens test ETH from a Faucet.
-There are many to chose from.
+6. You can use Metamask to buy ETH.
+You can add funds with card or Apple Pay.
-7. Use the  [PBC Token bridge](https://bridge.mpcexplorer.com/) to transfer test ETH from the Ethereum account into the PBC account.
+7. Use the  [PBC Token bridge](https://bridge.mpcexplorer.com/) to transfer ETH from the Ethereum account into the PBC account.

 You get a confirmation as seen below if the deposit is successful.
 Your gas balance in the wallet should now be positive.
 This means that you can deploy or interact with smart contracts on the blockchain.
 Read more about smart contracts [here](contract-development.md).